fullcalendar/fullcalendar-docs/_docs-v4/date-library/moment-plugins.md

 <h2 id='fullcalendar-moment-timezone'>fullcalendar-moment-timezone</h2>

 The fullcalendar-moment-timezone plugin, which is separate from the basic fullcalendar-moment plugin, gives your calendar support for arbitrary named time zones.
 It provides a "time zone implementation" for the [timeZoneImpl](timeZoneImpl) setting.
-For more information, see [named timezone section in the timeZone article](timeZone#named-time-zones).
+For more information, see [named time zone section in the timeZone article](timeZone#named-time-zones).

 In addition to loading the plugin, you must also load moment-timezone's timezone data.
 You should consult the [moment-timezone docs on this matter](https://momentjs.com/timezone/docs/#/use-it/), but long story short, if you are using Node/Webpack, all time zone data will be automatically loaded, but if you are using script tags and browser globals, you must load a separate file.